zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Contacts">Contacts</h1>

-Your contacts form an address book of Split accounts and non-Split accounts (Anyone accounts) with whom you can interact.
-In order to create Payments, Payment Requests or Agreements you must first have the party in your contacts.
+Your Contacts form an address book of Split accounts and non-Split accounts (Anyone accounts) with whom you can interact.
+In order to initiate any type of transaction you must first have the party in your Contact list.

 There are a few IDs supplied within a Contact's response: